amazonpay-labs/amazonpay-sample-app-v2/android/README.md

 ### Triggering two-stage Applinks with a rescue page
 In this sample, we have specified a URL where Applinks will be triggered by a redirect after logging in and selecting an address and payment method on the Amazon page, but for the reasons mentioned above, there is a possibility that Applinks will not be triggered here.

 However, for the reasons mentioned above, there is a possibility that Applinks will not be triggered here.
-As a precaution, this sample is designed to automatically redirect the user to a relief page with a link to the URL where Applinks will be triggered again if it is not triggered.
+As a precaution, this sample is designed to automatically redirect the user to a rescue page with a link to the URL where Applinks will be triggered again if it is not triggered.
 Here's how it works.

-The Android version of the URL that triggers Applinks, which appeared in "The page that automatically transitions to the Amazon login screen," is as follows
+The Android version of the URL that triggers Applinks, which appeared in "Page that automatically transitions to the Amazon login screen" is as follows
 https://amazon-pay-links-v2.s3-ap-northeast-1.amazonaws.com/redirector_local-androidApp.html?token=XXXXXXXX

 As mentioned above, if Applinks is not triggered, the file that exists at the specified URL will be displayed.